Chiropractic for Pain Relief

 – Pain condition worsening after chiropractic treatments

 Many medical doctors actually do agree that chiropractic adjustments may be a good form of pain relief for the right pain conditions – particularly acute pain in the lower back and some types of neck pain.
 However, there is a great deal of criticism for the studies done in the past to provide evidence of the efficacy of chiropractic treatments for other pain conditions.
 As well, many critics would say that the most important factor in the usefulness of chiropractic treatments is not the nature of chiropractic as a profession, but the skill and sensibility of the particular chiropractor providing such treatment.
-There seems to be vast differences among service providers, and medical professionals who advocate chiropractic treatment caution about choosing the right chiropractor.
+There seem to be vast differences among service providers, and medical professionals who advocate chiropractic treatment caution about choosing the right chiropractor.

 The Future of Chiropractic

-Today, chiropractors are the third largest group of health care providers, after physicians and dentists, who treat patients directly.
+Today, chiropractors are the third-largest group of health care providers, after physicians and dentists, who treat patients directly.
 AMA policy now states that it is ethical for physicians not only to associate professionally with chiropractors but also to refer patients to them for diagnostic or therapeutic services.
 Opinions are definitely changing.

 As acceptance increases in the mainstream medical community, the number of chiropractors and the variety of disorders treated through chiropractic care is anticipated to increase.
 There is a great deal of research underway into the effectiveness of chiropractic treatment for more than just lower back pain.
-Clinical trials are being conducted nation-wide, as more pain sufferers have concerns over long-term use of non-steroidal anti-inflammatory medications and narcotic pain relievers.
+Clinical trials are being conducted nationwide, as more pain sufferers have concerns over the long-term use of non-steroidal anti-inflammatory medications and narcotic pain relievers.
 Sufferers, as a whole, are looking towards hands-on, drug-free approaches – and chiropractic for pain relief has the potential to be part of the solution.